dweaver/unbox/README.md

 Unbox is an example of a customer registration site for [Exosite](https://exosite.com)-connected products.

-This is an in progress project, and not ready for use yet.
+This is in development and not complete yet.

 ## Setup